+iii.
 Complaint: An allegation made by a complainant(s) that the respondent(s) has violated the faculty code or policies under the Faculty Senate purview.

+c.
 Scope

+i.
 Jurisdiction: The purpose of the complaint policy and procedure is to provide a means by which (a) complainant(s) may pursue a complaint against a respondent(s) for alleged violations of the code and policies that fall under the Faculty Senate purview.
 A complainant may file a complaint that asserts a violation of the following code, policies, and/or standards:

-Faculty Code
+a. )Faculty Code

+b.)
 Faculty Senate Bylaws

-Curriculum Policy and Procedures (CWUP 5-50 and CWUR 2-50)
+c.)Curriculum Policy and Procedures (CWUP 5-50 and CWUR 2-50)

+d.)
 Academic Policies, Standards, and Organizational Structures (CWUP 5-90 and CWUR 2-90)

+e.)
 Evaluation and Assessment

+f.)
 General Education (CWUP 5-100)

+g.)
 Budget and Planning

+h.)
 Professionalism

+i.)
 Professional Ethics (Faculty Code Appendix A)

+j.)
 Scholarly Misconduct

+ii.
 Exclusions: Should the Senate receive a complaint involving the following exclusions, the complaint will be returned to the complainant(s).

+a.)
 Civil rights complaints properly addressed under the process provided in CWUP 2-35.

+b.)
 Matters subject to the grievance process contained in the CBA, including allegations of violations of the terms of the CBA.

+c.)
 Matters subject to the complaint process contained in the CBA including substantive academic judgments in matters of workload, reappointment, promotion, tenure, and post-tenure review.

-D. Complaint Process
+d.
+Complaint Process

+i.
 Prior to submitting a formal complaint to the Senate, complainant(s) are strongly encouraged to make a good faith effort to discuss the complaint with the dean or member of the university administration having direct responsibility for the area of concern.
 It is acknowledged that the nature of some complaints precludes such a step.
 If no mutually acceptable resolution of the complaint can be reached, complainant(s) may file a formal written complaint with the Senate for review.

-2. A complainant(s) filing a complaint should first consult Section V Complaint Policy and Procedures, and meet with the Faculty Senate Chair.
+ii.
+A complainant(s) filing a complaint should first consult Section V Complaint Policy and Procedures, and meet with the Faculty Senate Chair.
 The Chairperson will advise the complaint(s) about the Senate’s jurisdiction and the complaint process.